-Lenders won't like it.When you make an application for a credit card or loan, the bank wants to see how much of your available credit you're using.
+2. Lenders won't like it.When you make an application for a credit card or loan, the bank wants to see how much of your available credit you're using.
 If your credit card balances are too high, banks take that as you have more debt than you can handle.
 Maxed out credit card balances could get your credit card and loan applications denied.

-You risk going over your credit limit.Even if you keep your balance just below your credit limit, you could still end up over your credit limit once finance charges are applied to your balance.
+3. You risk going over your credit limit.Even if you keep your balance just below your credit limit, you could still end up over your credit limit once finance charges are applied to your balance.
 Once your balance goes over your credit limit, it can be difficult to get it back down since you get charged an over-limit fee each month your balance is over the limit.
 Stay far away from your credit limit if you want to avoid an over-limit fee.

-The balance is harder to repay.Depending on your credit limit, a maxed out credit card balance could take years to repay, especially if you pay only the minimum.
+4. The balance is harder to repay.Depending on your credit limit, a maxed out credit card balance could take years to repay, especially if you pay only the minimum.
 You may plan to pay the balance in full, but parting with that much cash might be too difficult to do as the payment due date approaches.

-You could trigger the default rate.
+5. You could trigger the penalty rate.